NotMyWing/Applied-Energistics-2/README.md

 ## RecipeStages
 You need to add the following into a CraftTweaker script:
 ```
-mods.recipestages.Recipes.setPackageStage("appeng", ["stages_here"]);
+mods.recipestages.Recipes.setPackageStage("appeng", allStages);
 ```

-The second argument is an array of stage names.
-If one isn't listed, you won't be able to craft recipes from that stage even if the player has it.
+The second argument allows you to customize which stages exactly you want to be craftable with AE2.
+Idk why would you like to restrict any, but you can.

 ## License
 * Applied Energistics 2 API